 “But because there is a great deal of activity in the warehouse, with people filling and packaging orders, the receivers wait to replenish inventory levels at the end of their shift.
 By topping off inventory at specific points in the day, we can maintain higher inventory levels for the order pickers.”

 Localize inventory in different warehouses

 Any ecommerce brand with a vision of going global needs international warehouses.
-By stocking inventory in locations in sales hotspots and global trade hubs, such as Houston or London, you’ll expand your geographical footprint.
+By stocking inventory in locations that are sales hotspots and global trade hubs, such as Houston or London, you’ll expand your geographical footprint.